AdobeDocs/analytics-platform.en/help/report-builder/select-data-view.md

 # Select a data view

 You can select a data view from the drop-down list or select a data view from a cell and automatically update your data block with a new data view.

+**Select data view from cell**

 Selecting a data view from a cell makes it easy to refresh data blocks using different data views.
 If your organization has multiple data views that are similar or identical to each other in structure, instead of creating completely new reports with separate data blocks, you can refresh data blocks with a data view selected from a cell.
 This is also helpful if you have complicated data block formats that include customized components and layouts.